zegonix/rust-workshop/day_1/README.md

 - [ ] [Install the Rust toolchain][install-rust].
 - [ ] Setup your editor for Rust development.
       If you're using Visual Studio Code, simply install the recommended extensions.
+      For other editors, make sure the following is working:
   - LSP ([rust-analyzer])
   - debugging support
 - [ ] Configure your LSP to use Rust's official linter, clippy.